hmckin/R6DOF/README.md

 # Rocket6DOF-Sim

 A modular Python simulation framework for modeling, control, and analysis of a 6-degree-of-freedom (6DOF) rocket.
-The project is structured for extensibility, clarity, and rigorous testing, supporting advanced features such as Monte Carlo analysis and 3D visualization.
+The project is structured for extensibility, clarity, and rigorous testing, supporting features such as Monte Carlo analysis and 3D visualization.

 ---